 Free VPNs do generally have a catch.
 They either have a pretty low number of serves or limited data.
 Some do even restrict how many servers you can access in a day.

-If you want to compromise on traffic data and get limited options, you can benefit from a free VPN.
-Oculus Quest does however use up quite a lot of data and this can lead to latency issues.
+If you want to compromise on traffic data and get limited options, you can benefit from a free VPN, but be careful what you pick.

-Consult the list of the best VPN services for Oculus Quest (1 and 2).
-Consider those that offer free trials or have a 30-day money-back guarantee, so you can test them out without financial commitment.
+Alternatively, consider that most reliable premium-tier VPNs have free trials or money-back guarantees.
+So you can test them out without financial commitment.
 Try out a few before you decide.